Simplify GeoJSON

 My polygons turned into weird triangles or straight lines.

-Your tolerance is too high.
-You've told the algorithm that any point within a huge distance is "unimportant," so it's nuking everything but the most extreme corners.
-Add a zero after the decimal (e.g., change 0.1 to 0.01) and retry.
+The tolerance is too high — you've told the algorithm that points within a large distance don't matter, so it keeps only the most extreme corners.
+Add a zero after the decimal (for example change 0.1 to 0.01) and retry.

 The input must be valid JSON.
-Ensure you haven't accidentally pasted a file path instead of the file content, or check for trailing commas if you're manually editing the text.
+Make sure you pasted the file contents and not a file path, and check for trailing commas or unclosed brackets if you've been hand-editing the text.

 What algorithm does this use?